ashcleave/TDD-Training-Cource/README.md

 $ npm init
 $ npm install --save-dev mocha      - this installs mocha locally to the repo and not globally to the machine
 $ ./node_modules/mocha/bin/mocha    - sets up mocha
+$ npm install chai                  - assertion library so expect() can be used
 ```

 ### Running Tests